sertchan/Discord-Scraper/README.md

-# ✨ Discord Guild Scraper ✨
+# ✨ Discord Guild Members Scraper ✨

 ⭐ Dont Forget to give this wonderful project a star!
 For helping people who needs this tool!